 cable-car and some nice steps, and I wasn’t bearing

-fish, but I did have a knap-sack)—climb up there to
+fish, but I did have a knap-sack).
+How nuts are you to

-knew to be a homicidal maniac.
+emperor everyone knew to be a homicidal maniac.
 “Hey,

 majesty!
 Here, have a fish!”
 What did he expect?
 And

 then to mouth off to the guards? — “Say, I’m sure glad I

 didn’t show him that huge crab.”
 Ho-ho.
 A real Grouchus

 Marxus.
 (At the very least, he deserved to be knocked